ganeti/ganeti/man/gnt-instance.rst

 an instance with that name has already been added to the configuration as a forthcoming instance and the request is to replace this instance by the newly created real one.
+Note that if the reason for reserving an instance is that DNS names still need to be propagated, the reservation has to be done with ``--no-name-check`` and ``--no-ip-check`` as these options are not implied by ``--forthcoming``.

 The ``-B (--backend-parameters)`` option specifies the backend parameters for the instance.
 If no such parameters are specified, the